6 simple steps to dealing with a bad review

 Alternatively, some people just have an axe to grind.
 Also known as a keyboard warrior, they are abusive or aggressive online, enjoy the sound of their own voice, and like nothing better than creating drama, conflict, anger, recriminations and angst.

-Dealing with a bad review
+Step-by-step of dealing with a bad review

 Let me preface this by saying that a negative review is not the end of the world.